Yoga For Addiction Recovery

 For those struggling with a severe substance use disorder or addiction, inpatient rehab has the highest rates of long-term success.
 Inpatient treatment programs provide an environment with 24-hour care and thorough planning for the best ways to avoid relapse in the future.

-Vinyasa yoga focuses on physical postures that strengthen the body and help build awareness of mind-body connectedness.
-Vinyasa yoga aims to create a flow-like state where movements and poses sync with inhalations and exhalations.
+Vinyasa focuses on physical postures that strengthen the body and help build awareness of mind-body connectedness.
+Vinyasa aims to create a flow-like state where movements and poses sync with inhalations and exhalations.
 This focus on conscious breathing helps to keep the mind still when the practice becomes challenging.

 This same method of breathing to maintain a calm mental state can be used to help navigate the stressful situations encountered during recovery.